Citation, DOI & article data

 The clinical presentation of MBD can vary and patients often present with non specific clinical features such as motor or cognitive disturbances, a hemispheric disconnection syndrome and / or seizures.

 The disease is attributed to a deficiency of all eight types of vitamin B group and results in necrosis and demyelination of the corpus callosum.
 Some reports present cases of extension into the hemispheric white matter, internal capsule and middle cerebellar peduncle.
 Although rare, Morel laminar sclerosis can also be seen 6.

 Histologically, the myelin loss may be striking and may be accompanied by axonal degeneration 5.

 Prior to the advent of cross-sectional imaging, the diagnosis was only limited to postmortem examination and only the acute variety was diagnosed.

 Marchiafava-Bignami disease typically begins in the body of the corpus callosum and later involves the genu and then splenium 2.
 It classically involves the central layers with relative sparing of the dorsal and ventral extremes (which may be seen as a sandwich sign on sagittal MRI imaging).

 - may typically show hypoattenuating regions in the corpus callosum

 - in exceptional situations of haemorrhage, these regions may turn into iso- or hyperattenuating 3

 Corpus callosum may appear oedematous in the acute phase and atrophic in the chronic phase.

 - T1: may show hypointense foci in corpus callosum in the acute phase

-- MR spectroscopy: the NAA/Cr ratio may show a progressive decrease to a minimum level after the 1st few months followed by a partial recovery after around 11 months 3
+- MR spectroscopy: the NAA/Cr ratio may show a progressive decrease to a minimum level after the first few months followed by a partial recovery after around 11 months 3